 The good news is that you can support them and take steps to get out of debt at the same time.
 Gain strong family financial literacy skills that will benefit you and your family in the long run.

-One of your best tools in your quest to pay down debt is becoming financially literate.
+One of the best tools in your quest to pay down debt is becoming financially literate.
 Educating yourself on your finances means understanding your options, which makes you able to plan your debt repayment strategy more effectively.
-And while you are learning about your finances, why not get the kids involved too?
+Involve the kids while you are learning about your finances.

 “As your child’s first and most important teacher, you have many valuable lessons to teach them.
-When it comes to your finances, many of your attitudes and practices around money will be mimicked by your children as they develop money habits of their own as adults.
+When it comes to your finances, your kids mimic many of your attitudes and practices as they develop money habits of their own as adults.
 There is no time like the present to learn about finances- for everyone in the family,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.